 CNMs work in a variety of settings.
 These may include private practices, health maintenance organizations (HMOs), hospitals, health departments, and birthing centers.
 CNMs often provide care to underserved populations in rural areas or inner-city settings.

 REGULATION OF THE PROFESSION

 Certified nurse-midwives are regulated at 2 different levels.
 Licensing occurs at the state level and falls under specific state laws.
 As with other advanced practice nurses, license requirements for CNMs can vary from state to state.

 Certification is done through a national organization and all states have the same requirements for professional practice standards.
 Only graduates of nurse-midwifery programs accredited by the ACNM are eligible to take the certification exam given by the ACNM Certification Council, Inc.

 Thorp JM, Laughon SK.
 Clinical aspects of normal and abnormal labor.
-In: Creasy RK, Resnik R, Iams JD, Lockwood CJ, Moore TR, Greene MF, eds.
+In: Resnik R, Lockwood CJ, Moore TR, Greene MF, Copel JA, Silver RM, eds.
 Creasy and Resnik's Maternal-Fetal Medicine: Principles and Practice.
-7th ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 43.
+8th ed.
+Philadelphia, PA: Elsevier; 2019:chap 43.